Find Affordable College Courses

 Read More…

 You’ll join some of the best and brightest minds around you if you attend Columbia University in the City of New York.
 The school came in at #4 on this year’s Best Journalism Schools in New York list.
-Columbia is a fairly large private not-for-profit school located in the city of New York.
+Columbia is a very large private not-for-profit school located in the large city of New York.

 #5